-- Exchange Admin Email Address – Provide SMTP address <user@domain> of an Exchange account with granted impersonation rights to all the users on the target Exchange domain.
+- Exchange Admin Email Address – Provide SMTP address <[email protected]> of an Exchange account with granted impersonation rights to all the users on the target Exchange domain.

-- Exchange Admin Password – Provide a password for the Exchange user account.
+- Exchange Admin Password – Provide a password for the Exchange service account.

-- To validate if these settings are properly configured, click Validate existing configuration, and then select Save.
+- To validate if these settings are properly configured, first, click Save, then select Validate existing configuration.

 - On the ndMail Configuration page, under OAuth, select a cabinet from the drop-down list to generate an OAuth token.
-A token must be generated for each cabinet to which emails will be filed.
+You must generate a token for each cabinet to fill emails.